 - Waterproofing gutters, flashing, pipes, vents, and ductwork

 - Adhering surface materials like tile, wood, metal, and glass

 Compared to other caulks and adhesives, elastomeric sealants have superior flexibility, strength, and weather resistance.
 However, it’s important to choose the right formula for your specific application.

 Choosing the Right Sealant for the Job

-Several types of elastomerics—including both polymer and acrylic-based—are formulated to meet the needs of specific tasks.
+Several types of elastomerics, including those that are polymer- and acrylic-based, are formulated to meet the needs of specific tasks.

 Here’s a brief look at the six most popular types: